TNTUP/AutoMessage/readme.md

 Unofficial fork of AutoMessage by ELCHILEN0.

-# WARNING YOU HAVE BEEN WARNED, THIS FORK BREAKS THE JSON CAPABILITY BECAUSE I HAVE ADDED SUFFIXES/PREFIXES!!!!
+# WARNING YOU HAVE BEEN WARNED, THIS IS AN UNOFFICIAL FORK!!!

 This fork readds the removed suffixes/prefixes which ELCHILEN0 removed (probably due to JSON or idk why...)